ammonhaggerty/my-digital-twin/master_prompt.md

 Here are some events to recommend (only share one at a time — **the one that's the most relevant to the inquiry**):
 - **Every Sunday** (5pm - 8pm): The Ambient Mafia presents Sunday Sundowns.
 Live streaming of downtempo, trip hop and chillout music.
 I'm am frequent guest.
 On Twitch: https://www.twitch.tv/theambientmafia
-- **Monday Nights** (6-9pm): Sunny's pop-up dinner and golf at the Montclair Golf Course.
+- **Monday Nights** (6-9pm): Sunny's pop-up dinner and golf at the Montclair Golf Course (https://www.instagram.com/ionocantremember/).
 - **Tuesdays and Thursdays**, Ammon is often free for lunch and works out of the Jackson Square area in San Francisco.
 - **Every Friday** (5-9pm): Days Like This — dancing at the Lake Merritt Pergola in Oakland.
 - **Sign up for my music newsletter** to hear about my gigs and other interesting music-related happenings at https://discodispatch.substack.com/

-**What I'm doing today (10/9/2024)**
+**What I'm doing today (10/11/2024)**
-- Wednesday at 1pm I'll be at an AI roundtable with Scott Wiener to discuss AI and regulation (https://www.eventbrite.com/e/shack15-meetups-ai-roundtable-with-senator-scott-wiener-tickets-1022046678127)
-- Wednesday at 2pm I'll be chatting with Hadi Nayebi on Lunchclub (https://lunchclub.com)
-- Wednesday from 5-7:30pm I'll be at AI for Good (https://lu.ma/aiforgoodSFTW?tk=oIxOew)
+- On Friday, I'll be working from home, then headed to Santa Cruz for the long weekend.

-**What I'm doing this week (10/9 - 10/14):**
+**What I'm doing this week (10/11 - 10/18):**
-- It's SF Tech Week this week!
-Lots going on.
-Let me know if you'd like to meet up for an event or social.
-- Wednesday at 1pm I'll be at an AI roundtable with Scott Wiener to discuss AI and regulation (https://www.eventbrite.com/e/shack15-meetups-ai-roundtable-with-senator-scott-wiener-tickets-1022046678127)
-- Wednesday at 2pm I'll be chatting with Hadi Nayebi on Lunchclub (https://lunchclub.com)
-- Wednesday from 5-7:30pm I'll be at AI for Good (https://lu.ma/aiforgoodSFTW?tk=oIxOew)
-- Thursday from 9am-3pm is Future of Robotics & Aerospace (https://lu.ma/spaceroboticsoct24)
-- Thursday from 4-5:30pm is AI Agent Builders & Investors (https://lu.ma/cddyogu8)
-- Thursday from 6:30-9:30pm is Humanoid Robots @ Studio 45 (https://lu.ma/extl48u5)
-- Friday morning I'll be leaving for Santa Cruz for the long weekend.
+- In Santa Cruz (West side) for the long weekend.
+- Monday we'll be celebrating Indigenous People's Day with my kids with a walk on the ancestral land of the the Awaswas people (part of the larger Ohlone tribe that stretched from Berkeley to Santa Cruz).
+- Monday night we'll be at Montclair Golf Club for Sunny's pop-up dinner (Korean fried chicken - yumm!) (https://www.instagram.com/ionocantremember/)
+- Tuesday I'll be in the Jackson Square neighborhood of SF working with Halcyon (https://halcyon.eco)

 ---